 The Campus Faculty Association is proud to announce that we are awarding up to five $1000 scholarships for undergraduate students who have demonstrated outstanding commitment to social justice in the community.

 To be considered, an undergraduate must be currently enrolled as a student in good standing at the UIUC with at least one more semester of study before graduation.
 Preference will be given to students who will be involved in social justice activity during the period of the award.

-Applications must include a curriculum vitae, a short (250 word) essay describing the student’s involvement in social justice work, and the name and contact information for one reference who can speak to the student’s record in this regard.
-We are currently accepting applications.
-All application materials are due by March 23, 2020.
-Awards will be announced at the end of the Spring 2020 semester.
+Applications must include a curriculum vitae (CV), a short (250 word) essay describing the student’s involvement in social justice work, and the name and contact information for one reference who can speak to the student’s record in this regard.
+All application materials are due by February 15, 2021.
+Awards will be announced in early March 2021.

 Social justice efforts may take many forms, including volunteer and paid work.
 Although usually performed through the auspices of a non-profit organization, it may also involve a less formally structured activity.
 Whatever form it may take, such activity is not simply charity work but an effort that seeks to improve the living and working conditions for less advantaged members of the community in concrete and sustainable ways.
 Examples include work associated with: labor organization and strike support; patients’ rights; civil rights; housing assistance programs like Habitat for Humanity; food pantries and food delivery programs; incarcerated people’s rights and education; early childhood development programs; shelters for homeless people and domestic violence survivors; immigrant rights; and so on.

 Please submit applications to email@example.com.
 All application materials should be submitted as a single .pdf file.